 Let’s make Spiced Caramel Apple Pie

 To start off you’ll need a recipe for a 9-inch double crust pie.
 You can find my ultimate flaky pie crust HERE.
-There are step-by-step instructions as well as the recipe.
+There are step-by-step instructions as well as the recipe as well as a video.
 This is my number one “go-to” pie crust recipe.

 Preheat oven to 425 degrees.